Kerubi-5/Kerubi-5/README.md

 - 🌱 I’m currently learning more about BlockChain.
 - 👯 I’m looking to collaborate on DApps.
 - 💬 Ask me about Next.js or any tech-related stuff.
-- 📫 How to reach me: [Messenger - user/mr.jkimpot](https://m.me/mr.jkimpot/)
+- 📫 How to reach me: [Google Gmail - John Kim Querobines](jkim.querobines@gmail.com)
 - 😄 Pronouns: He/His
 - ⚡ Hobbies: I like to collect digital video games on steam.